 Tasenetnofret was the consort of Horus, and mother to Panebtawy.
 Her name means “good or beautiful sister”.
 She appears to have been a local deity of Kom Ombo and a manifestation of the goddess Hathor.
 Unfortunately I wasn’t able to find much information on her.
 (If you have more info, let me know!)

 Panebtawy was the son of Horus and Tasenetnofret.
-He was often depicted as a young boy with a finger to his lips.
+Ancient art and hieroglyphs often depicted him as a young boy with a finger to his lips.
 His name meant “Lord of the Two Lands”.

 Kom Ombo Temple